Hidden hesitation behaviors can also keep veteran salespeople from closing more deals.

-The most common form of call reluctance found across industries is the tendency to avoid contacting prospective buyers due to the fear of appearing pushy or intrusive.
+The most common form of fear found across multiple industries is the tendency to avoid contacting prospective buyers due to appearing too pushy or intrusive.
 This fear can limit prospecting activity associated with generating and pursuing new leads.
 Fear can also be an underlying factor that enables salespeople to easily dismiss leads as unqualified rather than pursue such leads as opportunities to gain more information that might be useful later in the sales process.

-In many cases where salespeople decide to follow-up with leads, they are likely to find that prospective customers are not ready to buy right away.
-Instead it may take 6 or more contacts to nurture a lead and build a relationship that results in a closed sale.
+In many cases where salespeople do decide to follow-up with leads, they are likely to find that prospective customers are not ready to buy right away.
+Instead, it may take six or more contacts to nurture a lead and build a relationship that results in a closed sale.
 During each contact, salespeople can increase their opportunities for success by adding value to each interaction with a prospective buyer, instead of simply “checking in” with them.
 However, fear of initiating customer engagement limits sales opportunities and can cause salespeople to give up too soon.

-As companies seek innovative ways to generate more leads through marketing strategies and data analytics, it becomes equally important to also focus on underlying causes of inadequate lead utilization or management.
+As companies seek innovative ways to generate more leads through marketing strategies and data analytics, it becomes equally important to also focus on the underlying causes of inadequate lead utilization or management.
 The results from decades of call reluctance research indicate that overcoming the fears associated with initiating the sales process can significantly increase the ability of salespeople to convert leads to closed sales.

 Find out more about BSRP’s thought-leading practices, procedures for managing call reluctance and explore our range of assessments, sales training, and our latest research.
 Take our 10-question survey and find out your risk for call reluctance.
 To learn more contact us today!